JRulik/SimChatFX/README.md

 Some more info and known bugs which needs to be fixed:
 - Password are hashed in database (SHA-512 with salt)
 - Info about pending messages from other users is stored locally.
 So when login again/new run of application, this information is lost (should be stored in database and then retrieved).
-Info about pending messages is also lost when new friend is added.
+Info about pending messages is also lost when new friend is added (GUI is refreshed)
 - You can´t add yourself to your friendlist.

 - //TODO: